MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassAssignmentSubmission.md

 Provide the header `Prefer: include-unknown-enum-members` to properly list **submissions** with the `reassigned` status.
 For details, see the examples section.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEducationClassAssignmentSubmission](/powershell/module/Microsoft.Graph.Education/Get-MgEducationClassAssignmentSubmission?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)